LinuxAtDuke/Intro-To-Linux/README.md

 The 760 tells us that the user field should have an octal count of 7, (read+write+execute), the group field should have a count of 6, (read+write) and the other field should have a count of 0.

-### Unit 2: Lab 2 - Working with Files in the Filesystem
+## Lab 2 - Working with Files in the Filesystem

 1. Open the terminal application
 2. Change your workstation to the /tmp directory.